-When a student violates the applicable percentage absence rule, the faculty must notify the Executive Director (or designee) who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
+When a student violates the applicable percentage absence rule, the faculty will notify the Executive Director (Academic Dean/Campus Director) who, on the date of violation, must determine whether the student plans to return to school or has withdrawn.
 This determination must follow these guidelines:

 - All students who state they will not return to school shall be promptly withdrawn; - All students who state they will return must: - 1.
 Attend class within five (5) calendar days of the violation; - 2.
-File an appeal within five (5) calendar days after the date of violation; - 3.
+File an appeal within five (5) calendar days of the violation; - 3.
 Have perfect attendance while the appeal is pending.